 To include the following cellular components and an outline of their functions: nucleus, nucleolus, nuclear envelope, rough and smooth endoplasmic reticulum (ER), Golgi apparatus, ribosomes, mitochondria, lysosomes, chloroplasts, plasma membrane, centrioles, cell wall, flagella and cilia.

 M0.2

-(h) photomicrographs of cellular components in a range of eukaryotic cells the interrelationship between the organelles involved in the production and secretion of proteins No detail of protein synthesis is required.
+(h) photomicrographs of cellular components in a range of eukaryotic cells the interrelationship between the organelles involved in the production and secretion of proteins

 To include interpretation of transmission and scanning electron microscope images.